poult-lab/daily-word/english_words_ learning.md

+> 可供选择vs直接替代
+>
-The terms "alternative" and "substitute" both refer to options that can be used in place of something else, but they have slightly different **connotation**s.
+> The terms "alternative" and "substitute" both refer to options that can be used in place of something else, but they have slightly different **connotation**s.
+>

-An alternative is an option that can be used instead of the original choice, but it may not necessarily be a direct replacement.
+> An alternative is an option that can be used instead of the original choice, but it may not necessarily be a direct replacement.
 For example, if someone is considering different ways to **commute** to work, taking the train might be an alternative to driving a car.
 The two options are different, but they both achieve the same goal of getting the person to work.
+>

-A substitute, on the other hand, is a direct replacement for the original choice.
+> A substitute, on the other hand, **is a direct replacement for the original choice**.
 For example, if someone is baking a cake and they run out of butter, they might use margarine as a substitute.
 Margarine is a direct replacement for butter in this case, as it serves the same purpose in the recipe.
+>

-In general, "alternative" suggests a broader range of options, while "substitute" suggests a more specific replacement.
+> In general, "alternative" suggests a broader range of options, while "substitute" suggests a more specific replacement.
+>